 I am embarrassed to seek help, what confidential services are there?

 Almost all gambling help services promise complete confidentiality.

-There is absolutely nothing to worry about, and there is also nothing to be embarrassed about.
-Gambling addiction is real and is an medical problem.
+There is absolutely nothing to worry about and there is also nothing to be embarrassed about.
+Gambling addiction is real and is a medical problem.
 There should be no shame associated with seeking help.
 If anything, it shows you want to make a change and is the first step in taking responsibility.
 Your efforts will be applauded by friends and family.

-Jump to your state using the nav bar to the left and seek out the links we have provided.
+Jump to your state using the nav bar on the left and check out the links we have provided to learn more.